charliecalvert/CloudNotes/Assignments/OnlinePresence01.md

 ## Turn it In

-This assignment has many parts.
-To help you make sure that you complete everything, here is a check List of sorts:
+This is the first part of a multi-part series of assignments.
+To help you make sure that you complete everything, here is a checklist of sorts:

-- Part 01:
+- Part 01: (Week01)
   - Google Folder
   - Google Doc
   - Google Site
-- Part 02:
+- Part 02: (Week02)
+  - Twitter
+  - EverNote (Double check the email address!)
+- Part 03: (Week03)
     - Microsoft Folder (Double check that you are using a Microsoft email address!)
     - Microsoft Document (Double check that you are using a Microsoft email address!)
     - OneNote Document (Double check that you are using a Microsoft email address!)
-- Part 03
-  - Twitter
-  - EverNote (Double check the email address!)

-- Turn it in: Press the submit button in Canvas!
-You might also consider pasting the Online Presence document you put in your Google folder into the Text page of Canvas.
+- Turn it in: The primary content of the assignment, such as the various folders and documents, will appear automatically in my Google, Microsoft, Twitter, and Evernote accounts.
+Thus there is nothing you absolutely must turn in to canvas other than an acknowledgement that you have completed the assignment.
+To make the acknowledgement, simply press the submit button in Canvas!
+Having said this, you might also consider pasting the Online Presence document you put in your Google folder into the Text page of Canvas.
 On that page, I believe, links are **live** so that I can just click on them.

 ## Sharing